mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 image: ""
 ---

-No matter how technical skills you have, you're not that effective if you're chasing answers to questions that don't help the business.
+So far, we've covered some technical skills for data science: [statistics]({{  site.baseurl  }}/DS-transition-2), [analytics]({{  site.baseurl  }}/DS-transition-3), and [software engineering]({{  site.baseurl  }}/DS-transition-4).
+But no matter talented you are at crunching numbers of writing code, your *effectiveness* as a data scientist is limited if you spend your time chasing questions that don't actually help your company.
 Similarly, getting people to actually adopt the results of your analyses will require significant interpersonal skills.
+Finally, how do you stay motivated and relevant in a field that's constantly evolving?

-This post will outline the _**business**_ and _**personal**_ skills needed to be successful as a data scientist.
+In this post, we'll outline the _**business**_ and _**personal**_ skills needed to translate your technical skills into impact.
+We'll first focus on [business skills](#making-sense-of-business-sense) before turning to personal skills.

 ---
 **How to enter data science:**